PlinxyDev/PlinxyBot/README.md

 If you encounter any issues, make sure to check:

 - The Node.js and npm versions (use `node -v` and `npm -v` to verify).
-- Your bot token in the `.env` file.
 - The bot permissions in the Discord Developer Portal.

 Now you're all set to start using and developing PlinxyBot!